-If you or someone you care about has recently been diagnosed with prostate cancer, this section will help guide you through the complexities of this diagnosis and other issues to consider.
+If you or someone you care about has been newly diagnosed with prostate cancer, this section will help guide you through the complexities of this diagnosis and other issues to consider.

 Understanding Your Diagnosis

 A doctor typically diagnoses prostate cancer after closely examining biopsy cells through a microscope.
 There are several types of cells in the prostate, and each contributes in its own way to the prostate’s development, architecture, and function.

 But cancer cells grow in an uncontrolled way and look different than normal prostate cells.
 Pathologists look for these abnormal differences first to detect the presence of cancer and then to determine the cancer grade.

 The Gleason grading system accounts for the five distinct patterns that prostate tumor cells tend to go through as they change from normal cells to tumor cells.
 The higher the score, the more aggressive the tumor.

 The cells are scored on a scale from 1 to 5:

 - “Low-grade” tumor cells (those closest to 1) tend to look very similar to normal cells.